mimicarreira13/mimicarreira13/README.md

 Mobile app that builds playlists based on user mood using Spotify API.
 Technologies: React Native, Expo, AsyncStorage

+> _P.S.
+You can find more of my projects in the pinned repos below!_

 ---

 ## 🛠️ Tech Stack